-If the pump does not achieve the performance specified in Section 2, make sure that this is not due to your system design before you contact your supplier or Edwards for advice, In particular, the vapour pressure of all materials used in your vacuum system (including pump oil, see below) must be much lower than the specified ultimate vacuum of the pump.
-Refer to Table 5 for a list of possible causes for failure to achieve the specified performance; note however that the most common causes are:
+If the pump does not achieve the performance specified in Section 2, make sure that this is not due to the vacuum system design before contacting your supplier or Edwards for advice, In particular, the vapour pressure of all materials used in the vacuum system (including pump oil, see below) must be much lower than the specified ultimate vacuum of the pump.
+Refer to Table 6 for a list of possible causes for failure to achieve the specified performance; note however that the most common causes are:

-- · Your pressure measurement technique or gauge head is unsuitable or the gauge head is faulty. - You have used an oil other than the recommended oil, and the vapour pressure of the oil is higher than the specified ultimate vacuum of the pump.
+- The pressure measurement technique or gauge head is unsuitable or the gauge head is faulty. - An oil other than the recommended oil has been used, and the vapour pressure of the oil is higher than the specified ultimate vacuum of the pump.